-Check the reference section configure(), config_options() to find out more.
+Check the section Reference/conanfile.py/configure(), config_options() to find out more.

 9.3 Version ranges

 Version range expressions are supported, both in conanfile.txt and in conanfile.py requirements.

 The syntax is using brackets.
 The square brackets are the way to specify conan that is a version range.
 Otherwise, versions are plain strings, they can be whatever you want them to be (up to limitations of length and allowed characters).